Regional Arts Exhibition

 Festival of the Arts continues the valued tradition of offering a juried exhibition for the community comprised of entries from: Allegan, Barry, Ionia, Kent, Montcalm, Muskegon, Newaygo, and Ottawa counties.

-Calling all artists for Festival’s Regional Arts Competition and Exhibition, Grand River Arts Competition, Illustration, Comic Book Art, Graphic Novel, and Anime Competition and The Miniature Art Competition and Exhibition.
+Calling all artists for Festival’s Regional Arts Competition and Exhibition, Grand River Arts Competition, Illustration, Comic Book Art, Graphic Novel, and Anime Competition.
 This years competitions boast over $10,000 in awards and will be judged by Brian Kelly, Janet Teunis, Lee S. Brown, and Durwin Talon and Jason Quigno.

 2021 Regional Arts Competition Jurors